-And what they do to your body
+And what your unhealthy fast food choices do to your body

 Is it true that fast food is more powerful than a hero’s willpower?

 Yes, we get it.
 You’re starving.
 More like “hangry.”
 And no one can stop you from eating the most convenient, fastest, and tastiest two-piece fried chicken meal with creamy mushroom soup, soda, and brownies.
 But is it really worth gobbling?
 I don’t think so.
-Before you order your next fast food meal, consider these facts first.
+Before you order your next “convenient” meal, consider these facts first.

-1. Everything at Once
+1. Everything at once

 - You may end up feeling bloated, lethargic, drowsy, and happy after a few hours.
 Thanks to a spike in blood sugar levels, happy hormones, and fatty food.

-2. Low in Fiber
+2. Low in fiber

 - Not getting enough fiber can leave you feeling constantly hungry during the day.
 Fiber breaks down slower than other nutrients.
 Poor fiber intake can increase your risk of weight gain and heart disease.

-3. Energy–Dense (empty calorie food) due to High Fat and Sugar Content
+3. Energy–dense (empty calorie food) due to high fat and sugar content

 We always say it’s all because of sugar alone.
 We keep blaming sugar, thinking that ordering a zero-calorie drink or water with a greasy burger will save us from the guilt.
 Don’t forget about fat.
 Almost every fast food is either greased or deeply fried in oil, adding up high amounts of excess calories.